nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     }

-We've modified the ``register_button_handler`` handler to fetch the available players and render the ``dashboard`` view showing all of them.
-After finishing rendering the ``dashboard`` we wire up all the players so we can click on them to invite them to a game.
+We've modified the ``register_button_handler`` method to fetch the available players and render the ``dashboard`` view showing all of them.
+After finishing rendering the ``dashboard``, we wire up all the links to the players so we can click on them and trigger an invite to be sent.

 The login_button_handler Handler
 --------------------------------